About Audio Descriptions for Video

 Refer to the owner of the video or your department if a person is no longer with the college.
 All videos, regardless of whether or not you created them, will need to be evaluated for audio descriptions.

-Reach out to the creator of the video (i.e. Publishers, etc.) or find an alternative video.
+Regardless of where the video originates from, evaluate the video using the Evaluating Existing Videos for Audio Descriptions Checklist.
+If it does not meet the requirements, reach out to the creator of the video (i.e. Publishers, etc.) or find an alternative video.

 Where can I get more help or training for Audio Descriptions for Video?